 I only selected 5 because these are new ventures/business relationships for me.
-I don’t know if they have an online pile they put the music in or if they catalog music the old fashioned way – I don’t know how they operate!
+I don’t know if they have an online pile they put the music in or if they catalog music the old-fashioned way – I don’t know how they operate!
 I figure 5 tracks is enough for them to base a decision on.

 File Formats (Important)

 When it comes to file formats, raw always trumps compressed files.
-I always delivery a 48khz/24bit Wav file unless advised otherwise.
+I always deliver a 48khz/24bit Wav file unless advised otherwise.
 Some clients will request Mp3’s and if that’s the case, give them what they want.

-There’s nothing wrong with this, just make sure you send them a high quality Mp3 file along with the wav file.
+There’s nothing wrong with this, just make sure you send them a high-quality Mp3 file along with the wav file.

 I send a wav file (along with the mp3) just in case.
 I’ve had a lot of people thank me for supplying both.
 I remember 1 client insulted me saying (With one condescending tone)

-“No, Mp3 is the universal standard sir.
+“No, Mp3 is the universal standard, sir.
 Why do you think they make Mp3 players?” – Some things you have gotta laugh at